 So although a 3-week watering routine is fine, if you test the soil of your plant for moisture you may find that your plant needs watered more often or less often that this.
 If checking soil moisture levels is not an option then simply stick to a 3 week watering schedule and look for signs of overwatering or underwatering after several weeks.
 In most cases your plant will be fine with this schedule as most US homes have very similar conditions.

-Aloe plant watering concerns
+2 Major aloe plant watering concerns

 Below I highlight a few potential problems that can arise from an incorrect aloe plant watering routine.